willpowell8/UIDesignKit_iOS/README.md

 [![License](https://img.shields.io/cocoapods/l/UIDesignKit.svg?style=flat)](http://cocoapods.org/pods/UIDesignKit)
 [![Platform](https://img.shields.io/cocoapods/p/UIDesignKit.svg?style=flat)](http://cocoapods.org/pods/UIDesignKit)

+UIDesign Kit is a powerful tool for making tweaks and changes to the UI of your application without resubmitting to Apple.
+With this you can change colours, update fonts, add borders and much more all from the web UI.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+XCode 9.0+

 ## Installation